 - Image processing: Image processing enables the scientific photographer to enhance the image by adjusting contrast, white balance, rectilinearity, and other qualities, while avoiding manipulations that distort or otherwise misrepresent the image information.

-Upon satisfactory completion of this course, the student will be able to:
+Upon satisfactory completion of this course, the student will:

-- You will gain an basic understanding of image formation in both the camera and the microscope
+- Gain an basic understanding of image formation in both the camera and the microscope

 - Create an elegant portfolio of scientific imaging